 The main regulations and guidance to check out for commercial text marketing are the Telephone Consumer Protection Act (TCPA), the CTIA Messaging Principles and Best Practices and the Privacy and Electronic Communications Regulations (PECR).

-To have success with SMS marketing, it's essential to familiarize yourself with all the latest rules and regulations.
+To succeed with bulk SMS marketing, it's essential to familiarize yourself with all the latest rules and regulations.
 This will enable you to build robust campaigns that are fit for purpose and ready to scale.
 The last thing you want to do is build a campaign only to discover that it is not compliant with the latest consumer regulations.

 How to get started with commercial text marketing